Discover the best things to do during one day in Leiden on this free walking tour

 Unsurprisingly, the majority of visitors to the Netherlands flock to Amsterdam.
-But perhaps you are looking for an alternative Dutch city to visit or an easy day trip from Amsterdam?
+But perhaps you want to visit an alternative Dutch city or are looking for an easy day trip from Amsterdam?

-Leiden, located between Rotterdam and Amsterdam, is an often-overlooked small city which oozes charm.
+Leiden, located between Rotterdam and Amsterdam, is an often-overlooked small city that oozes charm.
 It’s a perfect day trip from either city

-To help you make the most of your time there, here’s how to spend one day in Leiden, exploring its highlights on a self-guided walking tour.
+To help you make the most of your time there, here’s how to spend a day in Leiden, exploring its highlights on a self-guided walking tour.

 Visit Leiden for all the charm of Amsterdam, but on a smaller scale and minus the crowds.
 However, to describe Leiden merely as a scaled-down and quieter version of Amsterdam would be doing the city a grave disservice.

-As Leiden is small enough to be explored on foot, exploring its highlights on a walking tour is very easy.
+As this city is small enough to be explored on foot, doing a Leiden walking tour is very easy.
 And it can be completely free!

-This walking tour is designed to guide you to the best bits of Leiden, rather than steering you to visit every attraction the city has to offer.
+This Leiden walking tour is designed to guide you to the best bits of the city, rather than steering you to visit every attraction it has to offer.
 But I will mention other places near the end of this post in case you want to take a look at them.

 This two-mile circular self-guided walking tour of Leiden starts and finishes at the railway station.
 At a leisurely pace, you could complete it in as little as two hours.
 However, if you have the time, I encourage you to go off-piste if you see something that captures your interest.